 - Theft and Robbery

 Occoquan criminal cases are generally heard at the Prince William General District Court at 9311 Lee Avenue in Manassas, Virginia.
-Attorney Nicole Naum can represent you before the district court judge, providing skillful defense that may successfully end your case in reduced charges, dismissal, or acquittal.
+An Occoquan criminal lawyer can represent you before the district court judge, providing skillful defense that may successfully end your case in reduced charges, dismissal, or acquittal.

 Finding a Criminal Lawyer in Occoquan, Virginia

 When you need a criminal lawyer in Occoquan, it is important to find an attorney with the skill, experience, knowledge, and resources to successfully handle your defense.
 To some Occoquan criminal attorneys, you may be little more than a case number.
-To Nicole Naum, you are a person who needs and deserves quality defense, regardless of the charge you face.
-Ms. Naum is committed to providing the personal attention and careful analysis of evidence and legal precedents that are critical in securing the best possible outcome for your case.
+You are a person who needs and deserves quality defense, regardless of the charge you face.
+Our team is committed to providing the personal attention and careful analysis of evidence and legal precedents that are critical in securing the best possible outcome for your case.

 A criminal accusation should never be taken lightly.
 If you are charged, or even suspect that you are under investigation for a charge, you should act quickly to obtain effective legal representation that can help you make the wisest decisions regarding your case.
-For a free, confidential consultation, call defense attorney Nicole Naum today.
+For a free, confidential consultation, call our office today.